Compose

 - networks: Defines a custom network called

-using the bridge driver. - volumes: Defines a named volume
+my_networkusing the bridge driver. - volumes: Defines a named volume

-for the MySQL database.
+db_datafor the MySQL database.

 Running Docker Compose

-To run your application defined in the docker-compose.yml
+To run your application defined in the docker-compose.yml file, you can use the following command:

 Start